priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 is called in the :code:`DataCollectorApplication::Setup` method.

-Each :code:`ObservationApplication` resp. :code:`RewardApplication` can send observations resp. rewards to one or multiple :code:`AgentApplications` in order not to limit possible scenarios.
+Each :code:`ObservationApplication` resp. :code:`RewardApplication` can send observations resp. rewards to one or multiple :code:`AgentApplication`\ s in order not to limit possible scenarios.

 ActionApplication
 *****************

-The :code:`ActionApplication` provides functionality to maintain :code:`ChannelInterfaces` which are connected to :code:`AgentApplications` and to receive actions (in the form of :code:`OpenGymDictContainers`).
-The abstract method :code:`ActionApplication::ExecuteActions` is designed to provide a place for the user-specific code that handles the different actions.
-This method is automatically called when data is received on the registered :code:`ChannelInterfaces`.
+The :code:`ActionApplication` provides functionality to maintain :code:`ChannelInterface`\ s which are connected to :code:`AgentApplication`\ s and to receive actions (in the form of :code:`OpenGymDictContainer`\ s).
+The abstract method :code:`ActionApplication::ExecuteAction`\ s is designed to provide a place for the user-specific code that handles the different actions.
+This method is automatically called when data is received on the registered :code:`ChannelInterface`\ s.
 Therefore, it is connected to the according callbacks within the :code:`ActionApplication::AddAgentInterface` method.

 General Decisions
 *****************

-All :code:`RlApplications` have to store multiple :code:`ChannelInterfaces` that connect them to other :code:`RlApplications`.
-Typically, all :code:`ChannelInterfaces` connected to a specific remote :code:`RlApplication` are used together.
-Furthermore, multiple :code:`ChannelInterfaces` between a pair of :code:`RlApplications` have to be supported to enable communication over different channels.
+All :code:`RlApplication`\ s have to store multiple :code:`ChannelInterface`\ s that connect them to other :code:`RlApplication`\ s.
+Typically, all :code:`ChannelInterface`\ s connected to a specific remote :code:`RlApplication` are used together.
+Furthermore, multiple :code:`ChannelInterface`\ s between a pair of :code:`RlApplication`\ s have to be supported to enable communication over different channels.
 Therefore, InterfaceMaps were introduced, which are essentially two-dimensional maps.
-The outer map is unordered and maps :code:`applicationIds` to a second ordered map.
+The outer map is unordered and maps :code:`applicationId`\ s to a second ordered map.
 The second map maps an ID to the :code:`ChannelInterface`.
-This ID is unique within this map of :code:`ChannelInterfaces` connected to a specific :code:`RlApplication`.
+This ID is unique within this map of :code:`ChannelInterface`\ s connected to a specific :code:`RlApplication`.
 To ensure this uniqueness, the entries are stored in ascending order of the IDs.
 In this way, one can simply use the last entry to generate a new unique ID.
-Connecting two :code:`RlApplications` over multiple :code:`ChannelInterfaces` is an edge case.
+Connecting two :code:`RlApplication`\ s over multiple :code:`ChannelInterface`\ s is an edge case.
 Therefore, all :code:`RlApplication::Send` methods are implemented with signatures that allow to send to a specific :code:`RlApplication`.
-Nevertheless, storing :code:`ChannelInterfaces` with IDs makes it possible to also provide methods to sent over a certain :code:`ChannelInterface`.
+Nevertheless, storing :code:`ChannelInterface`\ s with IDs makes it possible to also provide methods to sent over a certain :code:`ChannelInterface`.

 We did not consider that during inference the agent might not be able to compute another action.